 Spratling was charged with drug possession with intent to distribute on the case, while Austin was charged with drug possession.

 Smith charged that the arrest and search of Austin was unlawful as he had not been seen making a transaction with Spratling.
-Both officers testified that they didn't see the two make an exchange.

 Smith also said that the warrant didn't authorize the search of anybody but Spratling.
 In addition, Smith said the search occurred on a public street about four blocks from the Orchard Street residence where the search warrant was issued for.